20447 views

 The Current Minimum Wage

-The minimum wage in Germany is €12.41 per hour, translating to €2,054 gross per month salary or €99.28 daily wage in Germany.
+The minimum wage in Germany is €13.90 per hour, translating to approximately €2,410 gross per month (based on a 40-hour week) or €111.20 daily wage.
 This hourly rate serves as the legal minimum employers must pay eligible employees for each hour of work.

-The 12.41 euros per hour is the gross wage, meaning it is the amount earned before tax deductions.
+The €13.90 per hour is the gross wage, meaning it is the amount earned before tax deductions and social security contributions.
 It’s a baseline level of compensation across industries, ensuring that workers across the country receive this amount.
-This new rate became effective on January 1, 2024, marking a slight increase from the previous rate of €12 hourly wage in 2023.
+This new rate became effective on January 1, 2026, marking a significant increase from the previous rate of €12.82 in 2025.

 For businesses, especially small enterprises, the adjustment requires careful financial planning to absorb the additional labour costs without reducing staff or hours.